-To run your numbers in depth, book a free consult with one of our Mortgage Experts!Book a Consult
+Calculate an estimate below or book a free consult with one of our Mortgage Experts to run your numbers!Book a Consult

 “I want express how much we not only appreciate Amanda, but speak so highly of her and the sacrifices she makes at her job to support our family and the well being of others.
 She is responsible, caring, and makes her customers feel valued and a priority!
 Thank you, Amanda, for all you have done to help us in our purchases and refis.
 These are integral parts of our investments that make a difference in the plans of our future.
 We are grateful for you!”Read 100+ More Reviews on Google

 “The Gaylord-Hansen Team was amazing to work with.
 Professionalism, transparency, and an extreme sense of urgency to do what needs to get done on time.
 They also have a great portal to upload all necessary documentation to help maintain data security.
 If I had more stars I would score the company higher.
 They helped us purchase a dream second home, and we couldn't be happier.
 I've worked with many other lenders in past, and these people are by far the best!
 I won't think twice before working with them again.”Read 100+ More Reviews on Google

 “My mortgage was not the normal garden variety.
 The Gaylord-Hansen team did an amazing job.
 The process was fast, clean and easy.
 Immediate response to any question/concerns.
 I could not be happier in their performance.
 Thanx everyone”Read 30+ More Reviews on Facebook

 “Working with the Gaylord-Hansen Mortgage Team is a dream.
 The process is very easy and very well-explained.
 The follow-up is prompt and polite.
 It seems that the process is over before you know it.
 I HIGHLY RECOMMEND Gaylord-Hansen Team!!!”Read 100+ More Reviews on Google